grantcarthew/start-prototype/docs/cli/start-assets-update.md

 ## Description

 Check for updates to cached assets and download new versions from the GitHub catalog.
-Compares local asset SHAs with catalog SHAs to detect changes.
+Compares local asset SHAs with the catalog index to detect changes.
 Updates only the asset cache, never modifies user configuration files.

 **Update process:**

-1. Fetch catalog tree from GitHub (contains SHAs for all files)
+1. Download catalog index (`index.csv`) from GitHub
 2. Find all cached assets (`.meta.toml` files in cache)
-3. Compare local SHA with catalog SHA for each asset
+3. Compare local SHA with index SHA for each asset
 4. Download and update assets with SHA mismatches
 5. Report update summary

-**Note:** While configuration files (`tasks.toml`) are not modified, assets are typically installed as file references (e.g., `prompt_file = "~/.config/start/assets/..."`).
+**Note:** While configuration files (`tasks.toml`) are not modified, assets are typically installed as file references (e.g., `file = "~/.config/start/assets/..."`).
 Updating the cached files **automatically updates the behavior** of these tasks without requiring config changes.

 ## Arguments